KELLY is described as "at

 on "All Things Considered" for National Public Radio, on North

-Country Public Radio, and American Today, a program of the USIA.
+Country Public Radio, American Today, USIA. .
 RKB has

 been profiled in Pointe Magazine, American Arts, Continental and Working

 Woman magazines.
 Recognized among the art pioneers of the historic SoHo district in New York City, Rebecca Kelly and Craig Brashear were featured at the SoHo 2017 Salon, a series to raise awareness among the attendees about the background of long-time artists of Soho, and its influence on thought processes, methods to achieve goals, and development of works.
 In 2018, Rebecca was profiled in the SoHo Memory Project, and the Broadway SoHo Initiative.